Cannabis Ratio Guide for THC, CBD and Other Cannabinoids

 Here are some of the most common ratios you might see, and what they mean:

-1:1 - A 1:1 ratio means there's equal parts THC, CBD, and other cannabinoids in the bud.
+1:1 - A 1:1 ratio means there's equal parts THC to CBD and other cannabinoids in the bud.
 A 1:1 ratio product will give you a balanced high.
 This might be too weak for some, especially more experienced users.

-2:1 - A 2:1 ratio means there's double the amount of THC as CBD and other cannabinoids.
+2:1 - A 2:1 ratio means there's double the amount of THC to CBD and other cannabinoids.
 That means a stronger high that may be too much for some beginner cannabis users.

 3:1 - Based on the last two, you can probably guess what this means.
 The higher the number on the left goes (the THC number) the higher or more “intoxicated” you are going to get.

-15:1+ - Once you start getting into the double-digit numbers, you're going to be getting very high.
+15:1+ - Once you start getting into the double-digit numbers, you're going to be getting pretty high, compared to the 1:1.
 These strains contain a lot of THC, so should only be used by experienced users, or those looking for high THC content.